 Kaffir Lime Leaves

-Even though they also belong to the citrus family, it is important to note that they are not the same as regular lime leaves.
-Apart from having bumpy leaves, kaffir lime leaves are much more bitter.
-Kaffir lime leaves are double leaves, which means that there are two leaves which grow out of each stem.
-They are dark green in colour and usually have a glossy, shiny appearance.
+Although they are a part of the citrus family, kaffir limes are not the same as other limes.
+Kaffir lime leaves are distinguished by their bumpy texture and their less bitter flavour.
+The kaffir lime trees also have double leaves, which means that two leaves grow out of the one stem.
+Kaffir lime leaves are dark green in colour and have a glossy, shiny texture.

 What cuisines use kaffir lime leaves?

 Kaffir lime leaves are a popular ingredient in Thai, Cambodian, Laotian, Vietnamese, and Indonesian cuisine.
 In Thai cuisine, kaffir lime leaves are used to flavour Thai curries, soups, salads, and stir-fry dishes.
 They are most recognised for imparting a citrusy flavour to Tom Yum soup.
 In Cambodian cuisine, kaffir lime leaves are used to create kroeung, numerous spice/herb pastes that are the foundation of Khmer dishes.
 Vietnamese cuisine uses kaffir lime leaves to add fragrance to chicken dishes and reduce pungency when cooking snails.
 In Indonesian cooking you will find kaffir lime leaves used in several dishes such as soto ayam.
 They are also often found in Malaysian and Burmese cuisine.